-Building off your realistic training time and your past experience, come up with a handful of measurable and specific goals.
-These goals can be either performance or training related but you should work hard to make them as specific and objective as possible.
-A Velo Promo t-shirt or 340w for 20 minutes by April 1 are great examples.
+Building off your realistic training time and your past experience, identify several measurable performance and training related goals.
+Make them specific.
+A local crit podium or 340w for 20 minutes by April 1 are great examples.

 3. Use data to shape and revise your plan